syncthing/docs/events/localchangedetected.rst

 -------------------

 Generated upon scan whenever the local disk has discovered an updated file from the previous scan.
-This does NOT include events that are discovered and copied from other devices, only files that were changed on the local filesystem.
+This does *not* include events that are discovered and copied from other devices (:ref:`remote-change-detected`), only files that were changed on the local filesystem.

 .. code-block:: json